 Further, 2 in 3 staff members surveyed by the WHO claimed they had abused or neglected residents.
 A study from 2012 found that as many as 85% of assisted living facilities reported at least one case of abuse or neglect.
 In a 2019 NPR report, the Office of Inspector General found that 97% of nursing home abuse cases across five states were not reported to local law enforcement as required.

 There are many forms of abuse, but the most prevalent is physical abuse.
 If nursing home staff members knowingly cause physical harm to residents, they are committing abuse.
 Common examples of physical abuse include pushing, kicking and hitting.
 There are also many other forms of abuse, such as emotional abuse.

 Emotional abuse includes any action that harms an older person’s psychological well-being.
 Examples of emotional abuse include staff yelling at residents or taunting them.
 Staff members may also try to isolate the resident from friends and family.
 Emotional abuse can also happen if staff members belittle their patients and frequently make them feel lesser or like they don’t matter.

 While it may not leave physical marks, it can be just as harmful.
-Nursing home residents that suffer from emotional abuse may experience anxiety and depression.
+Nursing home residents who suffer from emotional abuse may experience anxiety and depression.

-If you suspect this is happening to you or anyone you know and love, contact us at Castel & Hall.
+If you suspect this is happening to you or anyone you know and love, contact us at Castel & Hall, LLP.
 Here we can make sure that the guilty party faces the correct kind of repercussions and get justice for the victims of this abuse, knowing all your options and vital to making the right decisions when facing legal actions.
-Here we can inform you of all your options and together we can take care of whatever you need.
+Here, we can inform you of all your options, and together, we can take care of whatever you need.